 It was originally developed by the dassen people, who had nothing better to do with the gold coins they would inevitably receive when trading with other sentients, and so simply used the coins as game pieces.

-Since its original development it has become the most popular gambling game on the planet.
+Since its original development Trouble Travels has become the most popular gambling game on the planet.
 It is often played at parties, and is credited as the reason for a lot of arguments and falling-outs among friends.

-The game is played using gold coins as the pieces, dice, and points system.
-It also has a board to play on, a deck of event cards, and a handful of small cardboard (or marble) tiles that mark the activation status of the boards’ places.
+The game is played using gold coins as the pieces, dice, tiles, and points system.
+It also has a deck of event cards (which are usually just quickly-scrawled notes on torn up paper).

-The coins are broken up into three categories:
+The coins are broken up into these categories:

 - Player’s Pieces: Each player uses a gold coin as their playing piece.
 They will often mark these coins before playing, which means currency used for the game can be quite filthy.

 - Movement Coins: These coins are used to roll the amount a player will move each turn.
 The amount of movement coins varies depending on the number of players, as each contributes 1 coin to the pot.